CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 * [Microsoft Azure](https://azure.microsoft.com/)
 * [IBM Cloud](https://www.ibm.com/cloud/)

-During development, you may choose to use [ngrok](https://ngrok.com/), which creates a public URL that "tunnels" into localhost.
-We do not advise the use of ngrok beyond testing and debugging purposes.
+During development, you may choose to use [ngrok](https://ngrok.com/), which creates a public URL that "tunnels" into localhost. _We do not advise the use of ngrok beyond testing and debugging purposes._

 <hr>

-## Final Steps
+## Final steps

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

-As you finish building the App Server, you may find it necessary to [update certain configurations](/docs/configure-the-app) such as URLs, image links, etc. These configurations can be updated at any time in the [developer console](https://app.asana.com/0/my-apps).
+As you finish building the app server, you may find it necessary to [update certain configurations](/docs/configure-the-app) such as URLs, image links, etc. These configurations can be updated at any time in the [developer console](https://app.asana.com/0/my-apps).

-After you have finished building both your app and App Server, you are now ready to begin the [publishing process](/docs/publishing-an-app)!
+After you have finished building both your app and app server, you are now ready to begin the [publishing process](/docs/publishing-an-app)!

 <hr class="full-line">